 - A. All public comments are provided to the Board of Directors prior to decision making.
-A publicly available summary report is compiled, including all individual comments. - Public Hearing.
+A publicly available summary report is compiled, including all individual comments. - a.
+Public Hearing.
 The Council shall hold at least one public hearing at a Council meeting.
 The public hearing shall be held at City Hall, 320 E. McCarty Street, Jefferson City, MO 65101 or as specified within public hearing notice(s).
-Public hearings shall be conducted according to the Council's Rules of Procedures, and shall include receipt of public comments. - (3) Other Outreach activities may include the following: - (a) Open house vents - (b) Rider forums/outreach events - (c) Focus groups - (d) Surveys - (4) Public input derived from these activities will be provided to the City Council and duly considered in the decision-making process. - (5) All public events such as public meetings and/or open houses shall be held at accessible locations such as City Hall, schools, churches, libraries and other non-profit locations easily accessible to public transit and compliant with the Americans with Disabilities Act. - C. Major Transit Service Reductions.
+Public hearings shall be conducted according to the Council's Rules of Procedures, and shall include receipt of public comments. - b.
+Other Outreach activities may include the following: - i.
+Open house events - ii.
+Rider forums/outreach events - iii.
+Focus groups - iv.
+Surveys - c.
+Public input derived from these activities will be provided to the City Council and duly considered in the decision-making process. - d.
+All public events such as public meetings and/or open houses shall be held at accessible locations such as City Hall, schools, churches, libraries and other non-profit locations easily accessible to public transit and compliant with the Americans with Disabilities Act. - B. Major Transit Service Reductions.
 Major Transit Service Reductions require the preparation of "A Level and Quality of Service Analysis" that contains the elements outlined in Paragraph E.